SB-1521

 Plain Language

-Operators must provide clear and conspicuous AI identity disclosure to minor account holders.
-The operator may satisfy this obligation in one of two ways: (1) a constantly visible on-screen disclaimer, or (2) a disclosure at the beginning of each session plus a reminder at least every 30 minutes during continuous interaction.
-This is an unconditional disclosure requirement for all known minor accounts — there is no 'reasonable person would be misled' trigger.
-The 30-minute interval is significantly more frequent than comparable obligations in other jurisdictions (e.g., California SB 243 requires every 3 hours).
+Operators must clearly and conspicuously disclose to minor account holders that they are interacting with AI, not a human.
+This obligation is unconditional — no reasonable-person trigger applies for minors.
+Operators may satisfy this through either (1) a constantly visible disclaimer, or (2) a disclosure at the beginning of each session plus at least every 30 minutes during a continuous interaction.
+The 30-minute interval is notably more frequent than comparable requirements in other jurisdictions (e.g., California SB 243 requires every 3 hours).

 Statutory Text